tonytopclaire/OTU_Professor_Website/README.md

-# INFR3120UProject2
+# INFR3120U Project2
-A personal website project for an OTU professor.
+## A website project for an OTU professor.